joelpurra/node-dnssec-name-shame/README.md

+## Notes

+- This implementation only checks a domain for signed A records.
+While an A record isn't required in DNS, it's what the browser will use when a user requests a page (sometimes after resolving CNAME records), and therefore considered more common than for example MX records.
+If you don't have an A record, then you might want to try another tool for your DNSSEC tests.
+- Lookups are cached in getdns' context for the duration of the server's uptime.
+DNS record TTL should also be in effect.

 ## Todo

 &#9744; Modify links to the external sites to open in new window, and add link to `/name-shame/` JSON URL canceled with javascript.